DEAKSoftware/Synergy-Binaries/readme.md

 ## Disclaimers and Legal

-DEAK Software is not the maintainer of Synergy, nor is affiliated with Symless in anyway way.
+DEAK Software is not the maintainer of Synergy, nor is affiliated with Symless in any way.
 Bugs or issues related to the application should be reported directly on the [official Synergy GitHub page](https://github.com/symless/synergy-core).

 This project is released under the [MIT License](./license.md).